grafana/business-input/docs/sources/panels/pie.md

 - String field `name` for the category name.
 - Number field `amount` for numeric value.

-<Image
-  title="Category panel like Pie Chart can be tested using the Static Data Source." src="/img/plugins/business-input/dashboard.png"
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/dashboard.png" class="border" alt="Category panel like Pie Chart can be tested using the Static Data Source." >}}
-/>